joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 4. Use a crimper tool to put a 4-terminal female Dupont connector on the blue, yellow, orange, and purple stepper wires, as shown in the picture.
 Remember that you only need like 1mm of bare wire sticking out of each lead when using the crimper.
 I found this video very helpful for learning how to use my Dupont crimper:  https://www.youtube.com/watch?v=-u1t7Cdf6RE&t=376s
 5. Print the 2" blinds base:  https://github.com/thehookup/Motorized_MQTT_Blinds/blob/master/BlindsBase.stl.
 It can be 30% infill.
 Test-fit the stepper in it.
 It should fit snugly.
 You won't need screws or glue to hold it in, when in place in the blinds.
 6. You'll need to print an adapter to connect the stepper shaft to the rod in the blinds.
 The rods can have lots of different shapes.
 Smart Home Hookup provided several options.
 I designed my own, since my rod had a profile like the superman emblem.
 I've uploaded that STL here.
 Print it at 100% infill.
 (By this point, you should have your blinds partially dismantled.
 Smart Home Hookup has a good youtube video on doing that.)
-7. After putting the blinds base, the motor, and the adapter in, I had to shorten my rod.
-I let the excess go out the opposite side, and used a dremel to cut through it.
-8. Assemble the unit.
-The driver gets tucked into the cavity in the blinds base.

 ## Preparing the cable
 1. TODO